gotham-learning/gocd-local/README.md

 ### Get access to AWS on the GoCD Agent

 The `docker-compose.yaml` is set up to forward your shells `AWS_*` environment variables to the container.
 For the agent to have access to AWS, simply `awsume` into your AWS account on the terminal before you call `docker-compose`

+## Assignment

+Build a GoCD pipeline that can deploy our beloved Todo-list application to AWS.
+These are the criteria you need to meet !
+1. The pipeline should be configured via script file which resides in another repository.
+2. The deployment should happen inside an agent.
+3. Todo-list application should be up and running at `https://app-<your-aws-account-id>.s3-website-ap-southeast-1.amazonaws.com` after the pipeline finished running.

+#### ** Out-of-scope **
+We've provided these things for you
+1. Terraform codes that responsible for creating S3 bucket.
+2. Build script for generating static contents.
+3. Deployment script for applying terraform codes to AWS.
+4. Files-upload script for uploading static content from the generated folder to the S3 bucket.

+Checkout https://github.com/gotham-learning/vue-gotham-todo's README.md for more information.
+### Resources

+1. Example of GoCD configuration script. (https://github.com/gotham-learning/gocd-pipeline-config)
+2. Master Dean’s Todo-list application. (https://github.com/gotham-learning/vue-gotham-todo)

+### Reminders

+1. Please fork the provided repos to your git account before anything so that you can commit and push to trigger your pipeline.
+2. In case you need to install additional software inside GoCD server or agent, you need to restart those containers.
+3. Apart from the above criteria, you're free to design and develop in anyway you like.
+ENJOY.